dobrosketchkun/dither_pie/README.md

      - tkinter (often included by default with Python on many systems)
 2. **Run the GUI**
    - `python dither_pie.py`
    This launches the main application window.
 From there, you can open an image or video, choose dithering/pixelization options, work with palettes, and preview results interactively.
+   - **Gamma Correction** is optional.
+To enable it, check the "Use Gamma Correction" box in the sidebar.

 ---